-FIGURE 11 - The number of treatment plants operating in the Basin.
+FIGURE 11 - The number of treatment plants operating in the Basin through June 30, 2017.

 FIGURE 12 - The total amount of water treated and contaminants removed in the Basin.
 WQA considers the overall impact of the combined cleanup projects.
-This chart demonstrates how much contaminant mass has been removed from the Basin and how much treated water the projects have made available for beneficial use through June 30, 2016.
+This chart demonstrates how much contaminant mass has been removed from the Basin and how much treated water the projects have made available for beneficial use through June 30, 2017.